France is America’s first and oldest ally. And like many countries around the world, these two old friends each have their individual “national day.”

 Some have likened the Bastille as a kind of Guantanamo Bay of its time.

-People were sometimes sent to the Bastille prison arbitrarily, sometimes for political reason and sometimes people didn’t even know why they were sent there.
+People were sometimes sent to the Bastille prison arbitrarily, sometimes for political reasons, and sometimes people didn’t even know why they were sent there.

-No one really knew what went on inside the Bastille so everyone just assumed the worst—torture, neglect, starving prisoners, bad conditions etc. and it soon became a major symbol of oppression for the French people.
+No one really knew what went on inside the Bastille, so everyone just assumed the worst—torture, neglect, starving prisoners, bad conditions, etc. It soon became a major symbol of oppression for the French people.

 In the years leading up to the French revolution and the storming of the Bastille in 1789, France had been ruled by the Catholic church and French Monarchs.